elmondhir/Neo4j-LLMS/Readme.md

 ## Contributing

 We welcome contributions!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Neoj_LLMs aims to simplify the process of querying Neo4j databases by combining natural language interaction with powerful Language Model Models.
-Whether you are a beginner or an experienced user, we hope Neoj_LLMs enhances your experience in querying Neo4j databases.
-If you have any questions or need assistance, don't hesitate to open an issue or reach out to us.
-Happy querying!